8 Ways on How To Lower SHBG Count Naturally

 b) This study found out that a gram of magnesium a day in combination with exercise is enough to raise free testosterone levels by 24%.

-I highly recommend this pure magnesium oil (affiliate link) which is applied transmedally to the skin.
-It has much higher bio-availibility than oral supplements.
+I highly recommend this pure magnesium oil (affiliate link) which is applied topically to the skin.
+It has much higher bioavailability than oral supplements.

 Several studies show that it increases testosterone, reduces estrogen, increases dihydrotestosterone (DHT), and improves sperm parameters (source).